Cascade River (Washington)

 The Cascade River is a river in the U.S. state of Washington.
-It is a tributary of the Skagit River which it joins at the city of Marblemount.
+It is a tributary of the Skagit River which it joins at the census-designated place of Marblemount.
 It is a National Wild and Scenic River.

 South Fork

 The South Fork originates from South Cascade Lake and flows west briefly before turning north quickly and flowing in that direction until it converges with the Middle Fork to form the Cascade River Proper.
 About halfway between its source and its mouth the river flows through a gorge called Box Canyon.

 Middle Fork

 The Middle Fork begins at the toe of the Middle Cascade Glacier.
 It flows briefly north, then west to join the South Fork, forming the Cascade River Proper.
 The river drops over Gemini Falls just above its mouth.

 North Fork

 The North Fork originates at Cascade Pass, flows north briefly and then does a wide 180 degree turn until it reaches the Cascade River proper.
 It picks up several large glacier fed streams shortly below its source.